platformsh/platformsh-docs/docs/src/domains/steps/dns.md

 ### (Alternate) Using A records

-If you absolutely cannot use a DNS provider that supports aliases or a redirection service, it is possible to use `A` records with Platform.sh.
+If you absolutely can't use a DNS provider that supports aliases or a redirection service, it is possible to use `A` records with Platform.sh.
 They will result in a sub-optimal experience, however.

 This process has a few limitations: